qzh3722/awesome-nano-banana-spatial-design/README.md

 - The AI will attempt to preserve architectural features (windows, doors, fireplaces)
 - For best results, ensure the original photo has visible floor and wall areas to reference

+> ⚠️ **Known Limitation**: In this example, the AI incorrectly filled in an opening on the left wall.
+Always review AI results for structural accuracy.

 [↑ Back to Top](#table-of-contents)

 ---